cjmartin/launchcalendar.org/_posts/2025-04-29-firefly-alpha-lockheed-martin-lm400-satellite-bus.md

 ---
 layout: launch
-title: "\U0001F680 Alpha | \U0001F6F0 Lockheed Martin LM400 Satellite Bus (Message In A Booster)"
+title: "\U0001F680 Alpha | \U0001F6F0 LM400 Pathfinder - Message In A Booster"
 description: >-
-  Firefly Aerospace's Alpha rocket launched Lockheed Martin's LM 400 technology demonstrator satellite on the 'Message in a Booster' mission on April 29, 2025, from Vandenberg Space Force Base, California, USA.
-The sixth flight of the Alpha vehicle, this mission was intended to showcase the LM 400 mid-sized satellite bus's operational capabilities for commercial, civil, and military applications such as remote sensing and communications.
-However, a separation mishap occurred during the upper stage—roughly 12 minutes after launch—resulting in the loss of the payload, which impacted the Pacific Ocean near Antarctica.
-The mission experienced previous delays due to weather and range restrictions, and was part of a multi-launch deal to validate the flexible LM400 satellite platform.
-Firefly Aerospace and its partners are actively investigating the cause of the anomaly, with more Alpha launches planned as part of the expanding rapid launch services portfolio.
+  Firefly Aerospace launched the FLTA006 Alpha rocket on the 'Message In A Booster' mission from SLC-2W, Vandenberg Space Force Base, California, USA, on April 29, 2025.
+The vehicle carried Lockheed Martin's LM400 Pathfinder technology demonstrator (alternatively referenced as LM 400) to showcase its mid-sized satellite bus capabilities for commercial, civil, and military use such as remote sensing and communications.
+This sixth flight of Alpha encountered a separation mishap during the upper stage—approximately 12 minutes after launch—which prevented orbit insertion, resulting in the second stage and payload safely impacting the Pacific Ocean near Antarctica.
+The mission, which followed delays due to weather and range restrictions, was part of Lockheed Martin's multi-launch agreement, validating the LM400 platform with up to 25 future launches planned.
+Firefly Aerospace and partners are actively investigating the cause of the anomaly, with additional Alpha launches expected as part of Firefly's expanding rapid launch services portfolio.
 tags:
   - Alpha
   - Firefly